 This means IT departments manage individual user IDs and passwords that are associated with different cloud apps for each user.
 When provisioning is automated, employees get the tools they need as soon as they join the company.
 Companies also want to reduce possible security risks by deprovisioning a user from all cloud apps when that user leaves the company.

 Your company wants to reduce the administrative overhead involved in managing users in individual third-party cloud apps that employees use.
 The goal is to automate user provisioning to create, update, or delete user profile information in one place and have it reflected in all cloud apps.

-There are Cloud Identity and third-party alternatives for implementing automated
+There are Cloud Identity and third-party alternatives for implementing automated provisioning.

 Cloud Identity automated provisioning

 Cloud Identity has a catalog of automated provisioning connectors, which act as a bridge between Cloud Identity and third-party cloud apps.

 Once you've set up SAML for Single Sign-On (SSO), you can set up automated user provisioning to create, modify, or delete a user's identity across your cloud apps.
 Admins can authorize Cloud Identity to synchronize a subset of their Cloud Identity users to one or more supported apps.